-Join Scott Simpson for an in-depth discussion in this video Install and update software in Red Hat, CentOS, and Fedora, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Install and update software in Red Hat, CentOS, and Fedora, part of Learning Linux Command Line.

 - [Voiceover] When you're working at the command line,…sometimes you need to install software…that doesn't come with your system.…Here on Fedora, the software we use to install…and manage other software is called DNF.…DNF replaces an older command called Yum,…which you might need to use if you're working…on an older system.…But for our purposes here, they're the same.…Let's install the text editor called Nano…on our Fedora system.…To do that, I'll type sudo dnf install nano,…and I'll type my password.…DNF shows me the package that I'm installing,…what the download size is…and how much space it'll take up once it's fully installed.…